alanv-tech/pytp/README.md

 # Python Time Protocol
 A simple python network time protocol server with simulated clients to test functionality.
 ### 🌐 WEBSITE
 If you got here from the GitHub pages website, just click the blue title at the top to go to the repository page.
+The pages website can be outdated at certain times, so it is recommended to click the title.
 ## FEATURES
 <details>
   <summary><b>🕑 ADVANCED FUNCTIONALITY</b></summary>